 What to know about new COVID-19 variant omicron

-(NEW YORK) — Global health authorities said they’re monitoring a new COVID-19 variant first identified in southern Africa, with the World Health Organization saying Friday the new strain, called omicron, is a variant of concern.
+(NEW YORK) — Global health authorities said they’re monitoring a new COVID-19 variant first identified in Botswana, with the World Health Organization saying Friday the new strain, dubbed omicron, is a variant of concern.

-The WHO urged countries to step up monitoring and surveillance.
+Previously referred to as B.1.1.529, the WHO urged countries to step up monitoring and surveillance, citing the high number of mutations and early indications that the virus was spreading in South Africa.
 The global health agency said it’s still not clear whether the variant is more transmissible or causes more serious illness, or if it affects vaccines.
-Such studies will take time.
+And that such studies will take time.

-“We don’t know very much about this yet,” Dr. Maria Van Kerkhove, the WHO’s COVID-19 technical lead, said Nov.
-25. But concern about this variant stems from its “large number of mutations,” Kerkhove added, which could “have an impact on how the virus behaves.”
+“We don’t know very much about this yet,” said WHO COVID-19 Technical Lead Dr. Maria Van Kerkhove, speaking at an “Ask WHO” briefing Thursday.
+But concern about this variant stems from its “large number of mutations,” Kerkhove said, which could “have an impact on how the virus behaves.”

-Concerns about this variant already have prompted several countries, including the U.S., to impose travel restrictions from countries in southern Africa.
-The WHO is urging calm, saying it’s premature to close borders.
+Concerns about this variant already have prompted the U.K., EU and India to propose travel restrictions from South Africa.
+The World Health Organization, meanwhile, is urging calm, saying it’s premature to close borders.

 There are thousands of COVID-19 variants, with new ones emerging all the time.
 Usually new variants disappear quickly because they’re overrun by a more dominant strain.

-Current COVID-19 vaccines, which rely on genetic technology, could be easily updated to better combat emerging variants — though so far that hasn’t been necessary.
+Pfizer and partner BioNTech said they will conduct experiments to see if the new variant can chip away at vaccine efficacy.
+Vaccine experts said current COVID-19 vaccines, which rely on genetic technology, could be easily updated to better combat emerging variants — though so far, that hasn’t been necessary.

 But public health experts said the emergence of variants underscores the urgent need to vaccinate everyone on the planet.